Moneyball (album)

-Moneyball is the third studio album by American country band Dutch Interior.
-It was released on March 21, 2025, by Fat Possum Records, succeeding the band's 2021 debut, Kindergarten and 2023 album, Blinded By Fame.
+Moneyball is the third studio album by indie Americana band Dutch Interior.
+It was released on March 21, 2025, by Fat Possum Records, succeeding the band's 2021 debut, Kindergarten and 2023 album, Blinded by Fame.

 Background

 Recorded in Long Beach, California, in the band's studio, Moneyball consists of ten songs ranging between three and five minutes each.
 It was produced by Conner Reeves and mixed by American record producer and audio engineer Phil Ek.

 The album, focusing on hope and friendship as its theme and incorporating various instruments including guitar, banjo, piano, and synthesizer, featured vocal contributions by five of the six members of Dutch Interior, who were also involved in the songwriting.
 Dutch Interior cited several albums as influences for Moneyball, including Mount Eerie, Going Places, My Woman, and The Velvet Underground & Nico.

 Dutch Interior released "Sandcastle Molds," the first single from Moneyball, on December 3, 2024, accompanied by a music video.
 Bandmember Jack Nugent said the song was inspired by an epiphany he had while driving down the 405 freeway, and described it as a meditation on “holding on to your sense of self as the world descends into madness at a nauseating pace.”
 The single's cover art features a scan of a photograph Nugent discovered during the demolition of a house in Lone Pine, California.
 The album was first announced on January 27, 2025, alongside the release of its lead single, "Fourth Street", with a music video directed and edited by the band.
 The band's guitarist and vocalist, Noah Kurtz, described the song as a "simple three-chord Americana rock song with a ratty, bubblegum chewing drum beat, whiny screaming lead guitar, and a cathartic a-rhythmic ending."
-The second single of the album, "Beekeeping", was released on March 3, 2025, alongside a music video.
+The third single of the album, "Beekeeping", was released on March 3, 2025, alongside a music video.
 Shane Barton, who performed the song, referred to it as "a reflection on personal flaws."